roscrl/go-template/README.md

 `zap` for logging
 `swagger-ui-dist` [vendored](https://github.com/swagger-api/swagger-ui) use the [Swagger Editor](https://editor.swagger.io), see `localhost:3000/swagger/`

+`godog` cucumber
-`httptest` stdlib, spin up mock server responses & http integration requests
+`httptest` from stdlib, spin up mock server responses & http integration requests
 `is` for testing assertions
 `moq` for mocking interfaces, or prefer to [inline test data into structs](https://jrock.us/posts/go-interfaces/)